higorcastilho/nlw_server/README.md

 npm run knex:migrate
 ```

-Now go ahead and test this API with your preferred API testing tool :)
+Now, run npm start, go ahead and test this API with your preferred API testing tool :)